wavesresearch/Lie_detector/README.md

   - **Processing:** Class for final data analysis and visualization.
 - **Lie_Detection_Protocol.py:** The main entry point of the application.
 - **xdf2fif.py:** A script to convert `.xdf` files to `.fif` format.

+## Internship 2025

+The advance of the 2025 is in the Lie_Detection_Report.
+Classification files allow to classify the data.
+You can find the LieWave Dataset in the related paper.
+In order to expand the dataset, use the files in the lab's computer.